sam-wee/edb-osp/pages/funding.md

     abroad, who wish to organise ground-up initiatives for Overseas Singaporean communities, are welcome to apply.

 2. The ground-up initiatives, events or activities must meet the following criteria:

     a)	Celebrate Singapore’s culture and heritage;

     b)	Keep Singaporeans abroad abreast with developments in Singapore; and

     c)	Strengthen a sense of community amongst the Singaporeans abroad through meaningful projects and activities.

 3. The ground-up initiatives must target a mainly Singaporean audience with a minimum group size of 50 Singaporeans.

-4. Application for OSFP has to be submitted at least 3 weeks before the event date.
+4. Application for OSFP has to be submitted **at least 3 weeks before the event date**.
 Ground-up initiatives that have already taken place or generate profits will not be eligible for funding.

 ### Funding Quantum